THEOplayer/documentation/theoplayer/how-to-guides/11-ui/00-introduction.md

 #### iOS and Android SDK

+As of THEOplayer version 5, the iOS and Android SDKs no longer ship a default UI.
+We recommend switching to our [Open Video UI](/open-video-ui/android/) (for Android) or our [React Native UI](https://github.com/THEOplayer/react-native-theoplayer-ui) (for Android and iOS).

-The default UI on our iOS and Android SDK is the same UI as our Web SDK.
+For THEOplayer version 4 and lower, the default UI is the same UI as our Web SDK.
-This default UI is implemented by overlaying a WebView on top of the video player.

-In other words, to modify the default UI, you should use JavaScript and CSS, as explained in our customization articles for [Android Legacy (4.12.x)](../../../theoplayer_versioned_docs/version-v4/getting-started/01-sdks/02-android/01-android-sdk-customization.md) and [iOS](../../../theoplayer_versioned_docs/version-v4/getting-started/01-sdks/03-ios/01-ios-sdk-customization.md).
+See [our version 4 documentation](../../../theoplayer_versioned_docs/version-v4/how-to-guides/11-ui/00-introduction.md#ios-and-android-sdk) for more information.

 #### Related articles